API Reference

 2. Create a Claude Cowork token and copy the one-time token value.

-3. Give the agent the copied setup instructions, including the bearer token, org header, capabilities URL, and read/list run URL.
+3. Give the agent the copied setup instructions, including the bearer token, org header, capabilities URL, read/list run URL, and HubSpot outreach sync URL.

 Authorization: Bearer <external_agent_token>